benbenbenbenbenben/workitem/README.md

 `<` for example marks a work item as a child of, or smaller than, another.
 Adding a child item as follows, `wi add "a task that can't be completed yet" < ` _`f00b005`_, would prevent task `f00b005` being moved beyond the active stage of your newly created task in the work flow.

 `>` makes the item a parent of another and thus means the new item cannot be moved beyond the child work item it references.
-The parent-child relationships between items are many-to-many in most cases but they can be configured otherwise (see [config](#config) to learn about parenting)
+The parent-child relationships between items are many-to-many in most cases but they can be configured otherwise (see [config](#config) to learn about good parenting)

 #### To move an item with an _`id-or-index`_ do: